Milkprovidescalcium/devHacks2026/README.md

 The run_appTest.sh is like the run_app.sh but is better cuz the assets work so just run that one not the old one...

 Nico doesnt use the pom.xml I think but Aaron does so just keep it ig

+####Note:
+The gemini connection is commented out since our requests have expired.
+Just cycle through these:

+`gemini-2.5-flash-lite`
+`gemini-2.5-flash`
+`gemini-3.0-flash`